 Pregnancy may exacerbate symptoms of mucopolysaccharidosis VI, leading to adverse maternal and fetal outcomes.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience abdominal pain, joint pain, ear pain, cough, nausea, vomiting, pharyngitis, rhinitis, or loss of strength and energy.
-Have patient report immediately to prescriber signs of kidney problems (unable to pass urine, blood in the urine, change in amount of urine passed, or weight gain), shortness of breath, excessive weight gain, severe dizziness, passing out, chest pain, severe headache, chills, vision changes, hearing impairment, eye pain, severe eye irritation, difficulty moving, back pain, urinary or fecal incontinence, tremors, or swelling of arms or legs (HCAHPS).
+• Patient may experience abdominal pain, joint pain, ear pain, cough, nausea, vomiting, sore throat, stuffy nose, or loss of strength and energy.
+Have patient report immediately to prescriber signs of kidney problems (unable to pass urine, blood in the urine, change in amount of urine passed, or weight gain), shortness of breath, excessive weight gain, severe dizziness, passing out, chest pain, severe headache, chills, vision changes, trouble hearing, eye pain, severe eye irritation, difficulty moving, back pain, urinary or leaking of stool, tremors, or swelling of arms or legs (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.